Matek0611/PospoliteView/README.md

 # PospoLiteHTML
-PospoLiteHTML is a simple HTML viewer engine made fully in Free Pascal.
+PospoLiteHTML is a simple HTML viewer engine fully made in Free Pascal.

+*Warning: This package is not complete.*